Skip to content

 Kas Glute Bridge - Pain Relief:

 Developing tight and sore glutes are very common in today's sedentary world, often caused by excessive sitting or overworking the glutes through exercises such as the kas glute bridge.
-To alleviate discomfort and achieve pain-free glute muscles, it's crucial to address the tight tissue/trigger points and tension that are causing you pain.
+To alleviate discomfort and achieve pain-free glute muscles, it's crucial to address the tight tissue and tension that are potentially causing you pain.

 QL Claw - Kas glute bridge